tom-seddon/ghouls-tng/README.md

 The test start position is shown in red.
 It isn't saved.
 It's there to make it quicker to iterate on sections of the level.

-The ghost start area, if set, is indicated by a dotted red rectangle.
-Ghosts will start from some position in this area.
-(If not set, the ghost will start at some random point in the level.)
-When testing in the editor, you will only ever get 1 ghost.

 The creation value is a number associated with some types of object:

 - For moving platforms: the platform's speed